wounded-pixels/dsp-playground/README.md

   * spacing in summation X
   * sample kernels with links
   * sample signals with links
-  * explanation text
+  * explanation text X
   * labels for signal, kernel, output signal X
   * y axis labels X
   * some sort of funnel line from kernel to output signal X
-  * initial step with no lines
+  * initial step with no lines X

 ## Next up
 * start with examples of convolution with sound?